ooodnakov/StickerCreator/README.md

    4. Creating a round mask of suitable size.
    5. Putting alpha mask.
    6. Saving image with according filename.
-3.Putting my sticker in __output__ folder so that everyone knows who done this amazing sticker pack!
+3. Putting my sticker in __output__ folder so that everyone knows who done this amazing sticker pack!